 How did we get here?

 Over the last several months, we heard repeated stories about racism and demands that we as a Legislature change how we think about public safety.
 We have been implored to address the causes of systemic racism.
-And we saw repeated stories in the news and the courts about questionable conduct in the public safety arena such as:
+And we saw repeated stories in the news about questionable conduct in the public safety arena such as:

 And it disturbs me that some parents who have children of color feel compelled to have “the talk” about “driving while black” and what to do if they are approached by police.
 It is horrifying that any parent has to have that conversation.
 But racial profiling is a reality, and in these days of repeated and sometimes fatal confrontations, captured by cellphone videos, such warnings can be a matter of life and death.